r-lib/testthat/cran-comments.md

  * We saw 41 new problems
  * We failed to check 17 packages

 Issues with CRAN packages are summarised below.
-We confirmed that all new failures were due to deliberate API changes and notified authors twice (once a month ago, and again three days ago).
+We confirmed that all new failures were due to deliberate API changes and notified authors twice (once six weeks ago, and again two weeks ago).

 ### New problems
 (This reports the first line of each new failure)